 The Criminological Research Institute of Lower Saxony (KFN) is an independent research institute mainly dedicated to understanding the preconditions and consequences of crime.
 Our criminological research is fundamental, practice-oriented, and interdisciplinary.
 We currently employ around 20 scientists from the fields of criminology, law, sociology, political science, and psychology, as well as a large number of student assistants and interns.
-The KFN is divided into three research units: Aetiology of Deviance, Victimology, and Institutions of Social Control.
+The KFN is divided into three research units: Aetiology of Deviance, Victimology, and Institutions of Social Control, which are supported by a Methods Department.

 The research unit Aetiology of Deviance is primarily dedicated to offender-related research on causes of crime.
 Based on empirical research rooted in theory, it combines microscopic and macroscopic perspectives.
 This unit focuses on the study of crime over the life course, the investigation of deviant behaviour against the background of social change, and the analysis of how deviations from the norm are handled.
 Currently, we focus on the following research questions: (1) How and under what conditions do different delinquency trajectories emerge among adolescents?
 (2) How and under what conditions does religion influence deviant behaviour?
 (3) How and under what conditions do ethnic asymmetries in social norm enforcement come about?
 To answer these and other research questions, we use quantitative (cross-sectional and longitudinal surveys and experiments) and qualitative approaches (as well as a combination of the two).